'@realDonaldTrump does not exist' – When social media employees go rogue

 In breaking news recently, a Twitter employee decided to leave the company with a bang, taking the time to deactivate President Donald Trump’s twitter account before they left.

-For more than 10 minutes on Thursday, 2 November, visitors to the account’s page were greeted with the following:
+For more than 10 minutes on Thursday, 2 November, visitors to the account’s page were greeted with a message that '@realDonaldTrump does not exist.'

 In a sign of just how big this event is, the Sydney Morning Herald reported that “Time stopped.
 The sun rose in the west and set in the east.
 What, the watchers wondered, would happen now?”